voxpupuli/puppet-nfs/REFERENCE.md

 Data type: `Optional[Array]`

-Array.
-It defines the service helper like idmapd for servers configured with nfs version 4.
+It defines the service helper like idmapd for servers configured with NFS version 4.

 Default value: `$nfs::params::server_nfsv4_servicehelper`